-The Controller reduced indirect costs claimed for fiscal years 2000-2001 and 2001-2002 by \$157,273 because claimant did not use either a federally approved rate or the state's Form FAM-29C.
+The Controller reduced indirect costs claimed for fiscal years 2000-2001 and 2001-2002 by \$157,273 because claimant did not follow the claiming instructions which provided for use of a federally approved rate, the state's Form FAM-29C, a 7 percent default rate, or a higher rate if the claimant can support its allocation basis.
 For fiscal year 1999-2000, claimant used an indirect cost rate of 30 percent that was federally approved and the Controller did not reduce any indirect costs claimed for that year.
 In 2000-2001 and 2001-2002, claimant used an outside consultant to prepare its indirect cost rate and that rate exceeded the federally approved rate by 17.3 percent in 2000-2001 and 17.8percent in 2001-2002.
+Claimant did not provide documentation to support use of the higher indirect cost rate.
 The Controller reduced the indirect cost rates for 2000-2001 and 2001-2002 to the federally approved rate of 30% concluding that the outside consultant's rate exceeded the approved federal rate and therefore was not consistent with the parameters and guidelines and claiming instructions.